General Education Redesign

 The GECC will solicit course proposals for consideration as part of the new core curriculum.
-Courses will need to be aligned with the new SLOs and the curriculum structure approved by the BoR early in 2021.
+Courses will need to be aligned with the new SLOs and the curriculum structure once approved by the BoR.
 There will be opportunities for faculty to work collaboratively to develop new courses or to link existing courses to the SLOs and thematic journeys in a meaningful way.

 After proposals have gone through the curriculum change process at Georgia Southern, they must be sent forward to the USG for review by the Council on General Education.
 The CGE may request additional changes, which we will address through the curriculum process.